What You Should Know about Blood Alcohol Concentration (BAC)

 Two vodka drinks and a glass of wine.
 Will that take you over the limit?

-In the U.S., it is illegal for adults to drive with a BAC at or above .08%, which represents the percentage of alcohol in the bloodstream.
-For drivers under 21, any alcohol in the blood is illegal.
+In the U.S., it is generally illegal for adults to drive with a BAC at or above .08%, which represents the percentage of alcohol in the bloodstream.
+In December 2018, Utah became the first state to lower the legal limit from .08% to .05%.
+For drivers under 21, .02 % or any traces of alcohol in the blood is illegal.

-Even if .08% is down from .15%, which it used to be once, some experts still consider this limit to high.
+Even if .08% is down from .15%, which it used to be at one time, some experts still consider the general limit of .08% too high.

 Much of the world sets stricter limits.
 It’s .02% in China, .03% in most of India and .05% in many European countries.

 And remember, a driver’s reaction time starts to slow at a much lower BAC.
-A lower BAC could also result in a ticket if your driving is affected.
+Even if you are below the legal limit, you can get a ticket if your driving is affected by alcohol or drugs, or both.

 How does BAC affect the individual?